The Marketing Funnel – A Practical Model for Small Businesses

 The image below is a model that we use with our customers.
 It presents the three areas, the Offer or Product, the Behavior you plan to elicit, and the Media you will use to reach your audience and stimulate the desired behavior at each layer of the marketing funnel.
 Our customers find this one-page plan is a useful guide when they are developing their digital marketing plan.

 You can access the Google Slides and use them for your business.
 Use the button to sign up for our newsletter, and we will send you the link to download a copy of the Marketing Funnel Plan Template.

 A marketing funnel has three broad areas:

-- The middle of the funnel (MOF) is where you want to build trust through microtransactions of ever-increasing value, and
+- The middle of the funnel is where you want to build trust through microtransactions of ever-increasing value, and

 Your plan should map out the products/offers, behavior, and media you will use for each layer.
-For example, a common top-of-funnel Product or Offer could be a blog post, content that will appeal to your target prospect.
+For example, a common top-of-funnel asset would be a blog post with content that appeals to your target prospect.
 You could use paid ads on Social Media (Facebook and Instagram) or organic social media activity that promotes the content.
 The traffic to your website and/or engagement with your social media posts starts their journey.
 It also feeds the Facebook pixel so you can retarget this audience with mid-funnel products and offers.

 For example, upper mid-funnel behavior could be a post like, a comment, or watch a video.
 Lower mid-funnel behavior could be an eBook if you join the email list or an assessment survey.
 No money has changed hands, but these low-cost microtransactions build trust.
 Media used would include targeted social media ads.
 The cost per thousand for this type of media is higher, but the audience is narrower, so the investment is reasonable.